AntonyButcher/ISpy/README.md

 7. User asked if they want a .obs exported.
 If yes, dir moved to 'Local' dir, if no, dir moved to 'Noise' dir.
 8. If .obs file requested, file exported.

-Requires SAC to be install. (https://members.elsi.jp/~george/sac-download.html)
+Requires SAC to be installed. (https://members.elsi.jp/~george/sac-download.html)

 ## Functions:

 ### utils.py
-file_scanner - Checks and records which waveform files have been processed. data_in - Seismic data reader with preprocessing and plotting functions. tr_write - Removes the instrument response, and exports data to a SAC format.
+- file_scanner - Checks and records which waveform files have been processed.
+- data_in - Seismic data reader with preprocessing and plotting functions.
+- tr_write - Removes the instrument response, and exports data to a SAC format.

 ### trigger.py
-trigger_check - Function to check the stalta trigger levels using zdetect. iscoincidence - Coincidence function based on obspy's zdetect function.
-Identifies triggers and saves sac files with pick times. sac_picker - SAC wrapper.
-Opens pick file created from iscoincidence in SAC. sac_to_nnloc - Exports sac header into an .obs file for NNLOC.
+- trigger_check - Function to check the stalta trigger levels using zdetect.
+- iscoincidence - Coincidence function based on obspy's zdetect function.
+Identifies triggers and saves sac files with pick times.
+- sac_picker - SAC wrapper.
+Opens pick file created from iscoincidence in SAC.
+- sac_to_nnloc - Exports sac header into an .obs file for NNLOC.

 # Installation